James Morwood, former Emeritus Fellow, Wadham College and Editor of Wadham Gazette

 James Morwood, 1943 – 2017

 It is with great sadness that we announce the sudden death of Emeritus Fellow and Classicist James Morwood, at the age of 73, while on holiday in Greece.
-Details of a memorial service will be published in due course.
+Details of the memorial will be coming soon.

 James Morwood, 1943 – 2017